beerdecoded/Beer_ITS_analysis/README.md

 # BREF Grant

-we tried (without sucess) to get more funding through the Brewers' Research and Education Fund with the following grant application.
+We tried (without sucess) to get more funding through the Brewers' Research and Education Fund with the following grant application.

 [BeerDeCoded Grant application](https://github.com/beerdecoded/Beer_ITS_analysis/blob/master/BeerDecoded_BREF.pdf)

-this application might be useful to reaserchers willing to join the BeerDeCoded project.
+This application might be useful to reaserchers willing to join the BeerDeCoded project.